 Can I apply Polysilazane on top of a car that has already been treated with it?

-Yes, the self levelling compounds in the chemical make-up means that the polymers interlink with each other the on top of each other.
-This also means that a panels can be 'touched-up' with their being no visible difference between the existing layer of coating and the newly applied one.
+Yes, the self-levelling compounds in the chemical make-up means that the polymers interlink with each other on top of each other.
+This also means that a panel can be 'touched-up' with their being no visible difference between the existing layer of coating and the newly applied one.

 Can I apply Polysilazane on top of an existing wax or polymer coating?

-Yes, part of the treatment we would first use Supagard's Pre-Clean solution on the car.
+Yes, as part of the application we would first use Supagard's Pre-Clean Solution on the car.
 This would chemically remove all existing polymer or wax coatings, polishes and other contaminants in the paintwork to ensure the Polysilazane will bond perfectly to the lacquer.

 Will Traffic Film Remover (TFR) remove or damage my coating?

-No, Supagard's glass coating chemical bonds to the actual lacquer of the paint i chemically reitant and cannot be chemically removed.
+No, Supagard's glass coating chemically bonds to the actual lacquer of the paint and is chemically resistant and cannot be chemically removed.